thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-07-back-to-the-future-how-to-reset-revert-and-remove-git-commits.md

 thumbnail_path: blog/thumbs/git.png
 ---

 I am exceptionally pedantic about my git commits.
 However, since I started using git locally, I have become much more relaxed.
 I put on my headphones, blast some Metallica, get in the zone, and git commit like a mad person!
 It is a great place to be.
 Furiously coding and committing at an important juncture.
-However, this has lead me into bad habits.
+However, this led me into bad habits.
 Reckless is a better word for it.
 I generally commit with a descriptive message, and push at logical times... but have gotten less precise lately.
 I have so many accounts and repositories I contribute to that I sometimes enter in the wrong credentials.
 I have a GitHub account, a GitLab account, and another GitLab account which is for code hosted at my work-place.
 It gets confusing.
 And I refuse to use any credential managers (I can hear people screaming in agony at that comment!).
 Again, this leads to commits that need to be.... _taken 'a back_.

 ## Contents
 {:.no_toc}